 Permanent coronary drug-eluting stents

-PHARMAC is moving to a market share arrangement for permanent coronary drug-eluting stents – an implantable medical device that is used by interventional cardiologists in DHB hospitals.
+PHARMAC has moved to a market share arrangement for permanent coronary drug-eluting stents – an implantable medical device that is used by interventional cardiologists in DHB hospitals.

 - Xience Alpine – Abbott Laboratories New Zealand Limited